 Many menopausal women find that taking herbal remedies alongside implementing home remedies offers relief from their symptoms.

-If stress is the root of your problems then there are herbal remedies such as Valerian, which should make you feel more at ease.
+If stress or anxiety is the root of your problems then herbs such as valerian can help you feel more at ease.
 This can be found in our Stress Relief Daytime Valerian-Hops oral drops.

 If you are worried about your condition, if your irregular heart beat is associated with chest pain, breathlessness or dizziness, then you must speak to your doctor.
 A range of treatments for various heart issues is available.
 However, if your irregular heartbeats are caused by the menopause, your doctor may suggest hormone treatments such as HRT.